Why is My VPN so Slow? | Here’s Why and How to Fix It

 Antivirus or firewall issues

 The prime role of the Antivirus is to protect your device and provide it with a secure network connection.
 If the Antivirus detects a problem in the VPN, it will try to slow down the speed to protect.
-This could answer your question, ‘Why is my VPN so slow?’
+This could answer your question, ‘Why is my VPN so slow?’disable antivirus in windows

 To fix the firewall problem, we recommend creating a VPN exception.
-This is because completely bringing down the firewall cannot be an option.
+Ultimately, bringing down the firewall cannot be an option.
 Doing so will expose your device to several viruses and adware.

 Problems with the VPN plan

-Before selecting a VPN plan, it is essential to know all the details, including the tiny drawbacks written among the lines.
-If you think selecting any VPN means it will have a high net speed, it is not so.
+Before selecting a VPN plan, it is essential to know all the details, including the tiny drawbacks written along the lines.
+If you think choosing any VPN means it will have a high net speed, it is not so. vpnThis is especially an issue when using the VPN to stream content online.
+Hence, you need to find the perfect VPN for Kodi.

-A free VPN may not always have a good net speed, so investing in a paid VPN plan is important.
+A free VPN may not always have an excellent net speed, so investing in a paid VPN plan is essential.

 Problems with servers

 A server that is far away can hinder the performance of your VPN by decreasing its speed and making it slow.
-So if you want an answer, ‘Why is my vpn so slow’?
+So, if you want an answer, ‘Why is my VPN so slow’?
 Look no further than your server and your device’s location.
 To fix this concern, pick out a server as close to your current location.
-The farther away the server, the slower your internet speed and VPN.
+The farther away the server, the slower your internet speed and VPN. proxy server

 Another thing to look for is a busy server.
-A busy server means that it is already preoccupied with many others.
+An active server means that it is already preoccupied with many others.
 So it would be best if you always went for servers that are not busy.
-A couple of services for vpn, like NordVPN, will show you the number of server loads.
+A couple of services for VPN, like NordVPN, will show you the number of server loads.
 This will help you to determine how busy a server is and whether you should use it.

 Problems with the internet router